Cheloti/mislandafrica/source/Service/Download_results.rst

 Exporting Outputs
 =================
-Exporting outputs on the service is as simple and intuitive as all the other functions of the service.
-Users can download the maps, charts and data as will be discussed in this section of the documentation.
+Exporting outputs on the service is as simple and intuitive.
+Users can download the maps, charts and data following the steps highligted in this section of the document.

 Export Map
 ___________
-The map outputs for every coputatio on the service platform can be exported as an image file in either portrait or landscape mode.

-To export the map outputs, users can click on the export map tool that is found on the map navigation tools as shown below.
+Map outputs can be exported in .png format.
+To export the map, users can click on the export map tool that is found on the map navigation tools as shown below.